A timeline of 19th-century America

 “

-Riddle,” by Samuel Griswold Goodrich (
+Riddle,” Samuel Griswold Goodrich (

 Robert Merry’s Museum; June)